-The High-Performance Macromolecular Crystallography beamline (MX3) will be capable of providing high-flux, microfocus X-rays for small and weakly diffracting protein crystals.
+The High-Performance Macromolecular Crystallography beamline (MX3) is capable of providing high-flux, microfocus X-rays for small and weakly diffracting protein and chemical crystals.

 February 2024